AHINK/AHINK.Github.io/_posts/2016-02-18-2016-02-18-building-a-website-md.md

 After the basics in the readme:
 - Make a CNAME file if you're using a custom domain.
+- update the config.yml
+- Change the values in the
 - [Prose.io](prose.io) - this makes actually writing posts much easier.
 Who wants to edit in github's editor?